BlueByteSystemsInc/PDMShell/src/SEARCHFROMSOURCE.md

 ---
 description: Searches the vault for files listed in a CSV source and reports whether they exist.
-title: SEARCHFROMSOURCE Command Documentation | PDMShell | SOLIDWORKS PDM
+title: SEARCHFROMSOURCE Command | PDMShell | SOLIDWORKS PDM
 ---

-# SEARCHFROMSOURCE Command Documentation
+# SEARCHFROMSOURCE Command

-## DESCRIPTION
+## Description
 The `searchfromsource` command reads a **CSV source file** and uses the **first column** (ignoring the header) as input items to search for in the vault.

 For every row in the source CSV, PDMShell performs a vault search and returns information such as: